autobb888/VerusTxOffiline/README.md

-Use are your own risk.
+Use at your own risk.

 Not tested, not confirmed.